-This was our introduction to our tour of Hoover Dam.
+This was our introduction to visiting Hoover Dam.
 Arcelia milked the joke as much as she could – “this dam wall,” “these dam generators,” and so on – but somehow, it worked, earning a chuckle from the visitors every time.
 Her cheerful approach impressed me, given that she must have to go through the same spiel and make the same jokes all day long every day.

-Even without all the dam jokes (See what I did there?), Hoover Dam is an interesting and starkly beautiful place.
+Even without all the damn jokes (See what I did there?), Hoover Dam is an interesting and starkly beautiful place.
 I had been there before, but never taken the tour inside the dam, and it was my daughter’s first time seeing it.

 Hoover Dam was built between 1931 and 1936, when the country was struggling through the Great Depression.
 President Roosevelt’s New Deal directed government money to massive government projects – irrigation, dams, highways, electrification – that would benefit the workers in the short term by giving them jobs and benefit the economy in the long run by investing in infrastructure.
 Hoover Dam was one of these projects.

 Spanning the Colorado River, the dam led to the creation of Lake Mead.
 It took me by surprise how arid the landscape is around the lake: even along its shores nothing grows, despite so much fresh water nearby.

 The dam looks, not surprisingly, enormous on the downriver side: a vast expanse of earth-colored concrete in a graceful curve, flanked by jagged, brown hills.
 The curve, according to our dam tour guide, is what makes the dam so secure: essentially, the weight of the water holds the dam in place.